+Figure 9.3.3.6-1a: Single SRS time mask for NR UL transmission in FR1-NTN (above 10GHz)

 In the case multiple consecutive SRS transmission, the ON power is defined as the mean power for each symbol duration excluding any transient period.
-See Figure 9.3.3.6-2
+See Figure 9.3.3.6-2 for NTN VSAT operating in FR2-NTN bands and Figure 9.3.3.6-2a for VSAT operating in FR1-NTN bands above 10GHz.

-Figure 9.3.3.6-2: Consecutive SRS time mask for the case when no power change is required
+Figure 9.3.3.6-2: Consecutive SRS time mask for the case when no power change is required in FR2-NTN